Amit775/Hostel/README.md

 const element = createCustomElement(AppComponent, { injector: this.injector }) as any;
 ```

-createCustomElement is function from @angular/elements that takes the component, and the injector (for providing every thing that the component and it children might need)
+createCustomElement is function from `@angular/elements` that takes the component, and the injector (for providing every thing that the component and it children might need)
-and returns an element (sort of HTMLElement, there is a little issue with the type here, so we need to cast it to any)
+and returns an element (sort of HTMLElement, there is a little issue with the type here, so we need to cast it to any).
-element is our new born web component, we need to give him a name and tell the world!
+`element` is our new born web component, we need to give him a name and tell the world!

 ```js
 customElements.define('elm-bullshit-root', element);